-You are invited to Dragonfly, the first annual event to raise funds for NAMI CC&I on Nantucket.
+You are invited to Dragonfly, the second annual event to raise funds for NAMI CC&I on Nantucket on Thursday, September 21, 2017.
 Please join us for an evening to support the important cause of mental illness on Nantucket.
 Enjoy complimentary beer, wine, and hors d'oeuvres, music by Jeff Ross, and bid at the silent auction.

 The National Alliance on Mental Illness (NAMI) Cape Cod is a grass-roots non-profit organization serving the families and friends of people with mental illness, as well as the individuals who have a mental illness themselves on Cape Cod and The Islands.
 Programs and Services are provided through Support, Education and Advocacy.
 We are an affiliate of both NAMI Massachusetts and NAMI National in Washington D.C.

 Click to read our May 2017 Issue of "What's News at NAMI"

 NAMI Cape Cod & The Islands serves individuals and their families who are affected by the broad spectrum of mental illnesses and neurological disorders through support, education and advocacy, and promotes wellness for all.